-Around the beginning of May, 2010, a number of site owners noticed a change in Google rankings for websites that caused many of them to lose traffic.
+Around the beginning of May 2010, several site owners noticed a change in Google rankings for websites that caused many of them to lose traffic.
 Since the change took place around May 1st, that Google update was referred to by many as the MayDay update.

 A week ago on February 24th, a post at the Official Google Blog titled Finding more high-quality sites in search, written by Matt Cutts, and Google Fellow Amit Singhal, announced a significant change in Google’s rankings of Web pages in search results.
 In the post, we were told that the change would “noticeably impact 11.8% of Google’s queries.”